openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 In this example, the type of *b* is an anonymous class that contains the same fields as the interface *I*.

 The interface type *I* must contain fields only.
-A compile-time error occurs if it has methods:
+A compile-time error occurs if the interface type *I* contains a method:

 .. index::
    object literal